 Here are a few examples of the things the evaluation form prompts us to look at.
 These pictures are taken from “Interpreting Indicators of Rangeland Health,” the handbook on Rangeland Health Assessments.

 Here’s an example of the back of a completed evaluation sheet for a project I did in Boulder County, Colorado as part of a training with Josh Saunders of the Natural Resources Conservation Service.
-He made a preliminary visit to the 500-acre pasture and to determine its ecological site, and brought the site description to the training for all of us to use as we compared what we found to the pasture’s potential.
+He made a preliminary visit to the 500-acre pasture to determine its ecological site, and brought the site description to the training for all of us to use as we compared what we found to the pasture’s potential.
 Then Josh compiled all the results of everyone’s evaluations and said, “It was an interesting site.
 I set my biotic as a slight to moderate departure.
 I believe that the site is functioning with respect to hydrology and soil/site stability.
 I feel that that there was more mortality than drought was causing, also, there appears to be slightly more build up of litter on the site.
 I feel that if anything, the nutrient cycling (ecological process) may be stagnating somewhat on this site.
 If you were planning on upping the stocking density on this site for a short period, I think that it would do it some good.”

 If you’d like to know how your site measures up, check in with your local NRCS office.
 They can assist you, or give you reference sites and soil information to get started.
+They can also help you walk through an assessment process.